DAILY WONDER

 • Here's the story of St. Martin and the Beggar as told by Cerdiwen Anya Coit

 • Here's a story called 'The Lantern Prince,' by David Sewell McCann.
-It is not a story about Saint Martin, but a story in his honour with the theme sacrifice and service.
+It is not a story about Saint Martin but a story in his honour with the theme of sacrifice and service.

 • Here's another story in the theme of Martinmas: 'The Golden Lantern' by Stephen Spitalny